avi-jit/avi-jit.github.io/work.md

 ### Stopping by Woods
 I happened to watch a few movies by Richard Linklater - particularly [Before Sunrise](https://www.youtube.com/watch?v=9v6X-Dytlko), which struck a chord with me.
 I took up filmmaking as a medium of storytelling - to ask my viewers to get out there and talk their heart out, share the beautiful ideas they have, and hear out others' - that is the essence of living.
 Since I had no prior experience, I had to teach myself filmmaking over the course of two whole years.
 Along the way, I scripted and directed a [documentary on a warplane in my campus](https://www.facebook.com/fmc.iitbhu/videos/747155185437805/), a [comedy sketch video](https://www.facebook.com/fmc.iitbhu/videos/807030382783618/), and a romance short film (unreleased).
 In the spring of 2018, we released the end goal: the 20-minute short film called [Stopping by Woods](https://www.youtube.com/watch?v=Uy_3XKqsJZk&index=1&list=LLtEZVFh2Arwg_BjXfz418kA).

-In an otherwise scientific living, my detour towards the artistic world of films allowed me the good fortune of working with several phenomenally talented and passionate individuals like [Mrigank Gaur](https://www.youtube.com/channel/UCEvQbmfOHFksKjz71KxexYQ), [Varshan Raj](https://www.youtube.com/channel/UCq0qcvRJMsNigqg4XB5msBg), [Sakshi Patil](https://www.linkedin.com/in/sakshi-patil/), [Harsh Agarwal](https://harsh-agarwal.github.io/), Ankur Goel, and Mayank.
+In an otherwise technical workflow, my detour towards films allowed me the good fortune of working with several phenomenally talented and passionate individuals like [Mrigank Gaur](https://www.youtube.com/channel/UCEvQbmfOHFksKjz71KxexYQ), [Varshan Raj](https://www.youtube.com/channel/UCq0qcvRJMsNigqg4XB5msBg), [Sakshi Patil](https://www.linkedin.com/in/sakshi-patil/), [Harsh Agarwal](https://harsh-agarwal.github.io/), Ankur Goel, and Mayank.

 ### Moleskine
 The Moleskine Smart Writing Assistant is a digital pen product that flawlessly converts handwriting to text and images, without any sort of obstructive interference with your intuitive outflow of thoughts.
 Here is a [cool video](https://www.youtube.com/watch?v=e-bdmV43roQ) showing how it works.
 Trust me I've been looking for such a solution for a few years now and no other product even comes close.
 I bought it (for a not-so-modest $220) the moment I saw it in action!

 I'm currently exploring ways to integrate such technology into a more AI-enabled note-taking system, and also to expand its capabilties of digitizing stuff.
 For instance, imagine sketching mind-maps on your notebook and being able to edit it later on a Slideshow!

+P.S. for those interested in alternatives, do check out: [Leuchtturm](https://www.youtube.com/watch?v=IXiZgVaRkSM), [Livescribe](https://www.livescribe.com/en-us/), [Iskn](https://www.iskn.co/) slate with magnet ring, and [Whitelines](https://www.whitelinespaper.com/).

 ## Access ideas:
 ### Opinion Summarization
 Have you ever had to undergo the daunting task of making out what people think about a product based on customer reviews?
 What about movie reviews?
 Opinion summarization from user-generated content has such crucial implications in today's world.
 Think of the social media biases that people develop and how such propaganda can easily act as a _Trump_ card in political campaigns.
-As part of my undergraduate and master's thesis, I've helped form the biggest dataset of labeled opinions for Amazon product reviews, along with a bunch of baseline methods to solve the same, eg. [Document Vectors](https://github.com/shreyansh26/RevOpiD) and [Implicit Feature Mining](https://github.com/Avee-81/implicit-features-RevOpiD).
+As part of my undergraduate and master's thesis, I've helped form the biggest dataset of labeled opinions for Amazon product reviews, with help from [Anubhav](https://www.linkedin.com/in/anubhav-gupta-55b237ba/) and [Mayank](https://www.linkedin.com/in/mayank-panchal-282974109/).
+Thanks to the efforts of [Shreyansh Singh](https://www.linkedin.com/in/shreyansh26/), [Avi Chawla](https://www.linkedin.com/in/avi-chawla-1318aa151/) and [Ayush Sharma](https://www.linkedin.com/in/ayush-sharma-263705148/), we were also able to develop a bunch of baseline methods to solve the problem statement, eg. [Document Vectors](https://github.com/shreyansh26/RevOpiD) and [Implicit Feature Mining](https://github.com/Avee-81/implicit-features-RevOpiD).

-With Dr. Julian McAuley acting as co-chair, we hosted a shared task at [IJCNLP 2017](https://sites.google.com/itbhu.ac.in/revopid-2017) (Taiwan) and a workshop at [ACM Hypertext 2018](https://sites.google.com/view/revopid-2018) (Baltimore).
+I, with my supervisor [Dr. Anil K Singh](http://anilkumarsingh.me/) and [Dr. Julian McAuley](https://cseweb.ucsd.edu/~jmcauley/), hosted a shared task at [IJCNLP 2017](https://sites.google.com/itbhu.ac.in/revopid-2017) (Taiwan) and a workshop at [ACM Hypertext 2018](https://sites.google.com/view/revopid-2018) (Baltimore).
+As of today, I continue working on my Master's thesis for using Embedding based methods to tackle opinion mining and summarization.

-### Disentangling aspects in Opinions
+### Disentangling aspects in opinionated text
 I interned with [Dr. Byron C. Wallace](http://www.byronwallace.com/) at Northeastern University in the summer of 2018, working on analyzing online physician reviews from [RateMDs.com](RateMDs.com).
+We ran into an interesting problem of disentangling topics in word embeddings, which I continue to work upon, as a possible solution to automatic tagging of documents for future retrieval.
+[Meta Search](https://diffeo.com/search/) is a startup that provides similar solutions as a searchbar for all your files.

 ### K-Note Document Retrieval
+This is yet another project aimed at simplifying information retrieval, by looking not outward but inward for answers.
+I'm attempting to consolidate lessons learnt from neuroscientific and cognitive studies and from my discussions with [Dr. Puneet Bindlish](https://www.linkedin.com/in/puneetbindlish/) (my course instructor for Integrative Intelligence), into a framework that improves search engine recall performances.
+I am also being mentored by [Dr. Biplav Srivastava](https://sites.google.com/site/biplavsrivastava/) (Researcher and Inventor at IBM New York).